 If you are from Belize and you have completed Caribbean Advanced Proficiency Examinations (CAPE) with two single-unit and two double-unit courses achieving no less than 2 in any unit/subject, you may be considered for undergraduate study at Edinburgh.

-If you are from Haiti, you can apply for direct entry if you have completed the Diplôme d'Etudes Supérieures / Professional title.
+If you are from Haiti, you can apply for entry to 1st year of undergraduate study if you have completed the Diplôme d'Etudes Supérieures / Professional title.

 If you don’t meet any of the requirements already listed, you will need one of the following qualifications to apply:

 English Language requirements

 If your first language is not English, you will also have to meet English Language requirements to apply.
 These requirements are listed by programme.